jrkerns/pylinac/docs/source/cbct.rst

   correspond to the HU material regions.
 The median pixel value of the ROI is the stated HU value.
 Nominal HU values are taken as the mean of the range given in the manual(s):

-  .. note:: As of v3.16, these can be overriden: :ref:`custom-hu-values`.
+  .. note:: As of v3.16, these can be overridden: :ref:`custom-hu-values`.

   .. image:: images/catphan_densities.png